There’s a strategy that will help you skyrocket those rankings without a lot of extra work.

 Either way, fixing or removing your broken links makes the page more valuable in Google’s eyes and helps to increase your rankings.

 If you’re improving your old content, you can also add new links to better resources.

-According to Crazy Egg, research for your content includes using experts, statistics, infographics, events, and breaking news.
+According to HubSpot, research for your content includes using experts, statistics, infographics, events, and breaking news.

 As you go back over old content, you can easily add links to this new content.
 Since these resources weren’t available when you first wrote the piece, it adds a lot of new value.